axonivy-market/doc-factory/doc/source/ivyaddons-guide/doc-factory/index.rst

    +------------------+---------------------------------------------------------------------------------------------------------------------+
    | Format           | The format in which the serial document has to be saved (doc, txt, html…)                                           |
    +------------------+---------------------------------------------------------------------------------------------------------------------+

+Read more about the Document Factory API and the merging of fields in microsoftt office templates in the sections below.

 .. toctree::
    :maxdepth: 1